Md-Sanzid-Bin-Hossain/UCF-WSI-Dataset/README.md

 Our dataset is available on the following [link](https://stars.library.ucf.edu/ucfnecropsywsi/).
 Dataset contains 15 organ classes.
 A sample WSI image of each Organ class is provided in the following Figure.

 ![Alt text](Images/WSI_all_organs.png)

+## Code
+1. Code to run the patch extraction can be found in the following [Google Colab notebook](Patch_batch_processing.ipynb)
+2. Code to run the classification task can be found in the following [Google Colab notebook](UCF_WSI_Classification_model.ipynb)